 It may seem odd having tent accommodation in a luxury hotel rundown, but hear this out, they ain’t no kendal-mintcake-don’t-touch-the-sides-or-the-water’ll-come-in affair.

 Situated in New Zealand’s spectacular this-is-where-they-filmed-the-snowy-bits-in-Lord-of-the-Rings Southern Alps (sorry, I keep-doing-this-with-the-hyphens, I’ll stop now), high above Lake Wanaka, Minaret station is a tented lodge from which you can heli-ski (that’s a necessary hyphen), trek and fish in the pure Tasman Sea.

 But I know you’re wondering about the tents, and that’s perfectly understandable.
 Let me put your mind at ease.

-    I keep referencing Game of Thrones, sorry of you haven’t seen it, read it or hate it.
+I keep referencing Game of Thrones, sorry if you haven’t seen it, read it, or hate it.

 6. Frégate Island Private, Seychelles

-    You could have breakfast 100 metres up a tree (barbecued below and winched up).
+You could have breakfast 100 meters up a tree (barbecued below and winched up).
 Or stroll on the white sand beaches where private tortoises roam free.
-Or ride on your own personalized solar powered buggy through the blossoming woodland.
-Or, bath in milk on a mountaintop spa, considered perhaps the finest in the globe.
+Or ride on your own personalized solar-powered buggy through the blossoming woodland.
+Or, bath in milk on a mountaintop spa, considered perhaps the finest on the planet.